cdmatters/smithers/README.md

 * **.** - configs and makefiles

 ##Installation
 This is a .cpp project so, natch, there aren't a lot of batteries included in the project and you'll have to install a few packages or libraries.
-The easiest way s to follow these instructions and build a working directory displayed at the bottom.
+The easiest way to follow these instructions and build a working directory displayed at the bottom.
 This should allow the Makefile to find anything you need without installing anything permanent on your system.
 ####Dependencies
 Smithers depends on the following packages
 ```